Magic-Fishes/Ecole-Directe-Plus/README.md

 ## FAQ
 - A release date?<br>When it's ready.
 - My data?<br>We don't and will never collect any data about you.
 - Do I need an application?<br>No, you don't.
-Ecole Directe Plus is a web application therefore you just need a browser.
+Ecole Directe Plus is a web application therefore you just need a browser, however you can easily install it as an application (check out our tutorial).

 ## Join us
 Are you excited about this project ?<br>